FDA Approves Mesoblast’s Remestemcel-L for Steroid-Refractory GvHD

 “Today’s decision marks an important milestone in the use of innovative cell-based therapies to treat life-threatening diseases with devastating impacts on patients, including children,” Peter Marks, MD, PhD, the director of the FDA’s Center for Biologics Evaluation and Research (CBER), said in a statement.1 “This first mesenchymal stromal cell therapy approval demonstrates the FDA’s commitment to supporting the development of safe and effective products that could improve the quality of life for patients with symptoms that are unresponsive to other therapies.”

-The FDA notes that 54 children were treated with remestemcel-L in the MSB-GVHD001 study after receiving allogeneic hematopoietic stem cell transplantation (allo-HSCT).1 Among those treated, 16 patients (30%) achieved a complete response at 28 days posttreatment and 22 patients (41%) achieved a partial response.
+The FDA notes that 54 children were treated with remestemcel-L in the MSB-GVHD001 study after receiving allogeneic hematopoietic stem cell transplantation (allo-HSCT).1 Among those treated, 16 patients (30%) had achieved a complete response 28 days after beginning treatment and 22 patients (41%) had achieved a partial response.
 A partial response was defined as an improved condition in 1 organ, but no change in another organ.

 “Steroid-refractory acute graft-versus-host disease can have significant, wide-ranging health consequences, including damage to multiple organs, reduced quality of life and risk of death in affected patients,” Nicole Verdun, MD, the director of the Office of Therapeutic Products at CBER, added to the statement.1 “The FDA remains dedicated to helping address the urgent unmet needs of individuals with debilitating and deadly diseases, and today’s approval is an important step in that effort.”